cucciaa/4-25-Capstone-Deliverable/README.md

 Anthony Cuccia, Kasey Cohen, and Cole Moore
 2025-05-05

+## Business Understanding
+Good quality wine is typically characterized by a balance of several factors including acidity, tannins, alcohol content, sweetness, and the wine's overall structure.
+Wine quality is often judged by consumers based on taste preferences, which may vary by region, culture, and even personal preference.
+Generally, higher-quality wines tend to have well-balanced acidity and alcohol levels, appropriate residual sugar content, and fewer defects, such as high volatile acidity.
+Wine ratings, like those used in this dataset, are often influenced by expert panels and consumer reviews, which typically rate the wines on a scale (e.g., 1-10).
+Factors such as the vineyard’s terroir (environmental factors), the grape variety, and production techniques such as fermentation temperature and time, also play significant roles in determining the final quality.

+## Data Understanding
+The dataset used for this analysis comes from the UCI Wine Quality Database and includes chemical and sensory attributes of red and white wines, specifically:
+● Fixed Acidity: Influences the taste of the wine, contributing to its tartness and aging potential.
+● Volatile Acidity: A measure of wine spoilage, typically an undesirable trait at high levels.
+● Citric Acid: Contributes to the wine's freshness and acidity.
+● Residual Sugar: Impacts the sweetness of the wine.
+● Chlorides: Higher levels can result in undesirable salty flavors.
+● Free Sulfur Dioxide: Helps preserve wine but excessive levels can result in an unpleasant taste.
+● Total Sulfur Dioxide: A form of sulfur used in wine preservation.
+● Density: Affects the mouthfeel and body of the wine.
+● pH: Influences the wine's acidity.
+● Sulphates: Adds to the wine's preservation and stability.
+● Alcohol: A key factor influencing the body and taste of wine.
+● Quality: A subjective rating assigned by consumers and wine experts.
+This dataset has no missing values and consists of 6,497 instances from both red and white wines, providing a sufficient sample for analysis.

 ## Purpose

 > We needed to extract some “actionable” insights from the UCI Wine